chetansingh/css-yt-scrapper/README.md

 $ node app.js

-# Dockerization of this project
+# Dockerization of this project (Linux)

 ## Prerequisites:
-- nodejs and npm:
+- nodejs, npm and docker should be installed on your machine

 ## Docker
 - To install Docker, follow the instructions mentioned in: